nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example: <br>

-Entering the `add-date d/math exam dt/2021-11-03 0800` command will add an important date with description `math exam` and details `2021-11-03 0800`
+`add-date d/math exam dt/2021-11-03 0800`

-* After the above command is executed, entering the `list-date` command will show the following:
+* Entering the above command will add an important date with description `math exam` and details `2021-11-03 0800`.
+Then, entering the `list-date` command will display the list of updated important dates.

 ![add-date](images/DemoAddDateCommand.png)